jeaninemjordan/MechaCar_Statistical_Analysis/README.md

 The Tidyverse package in R was used to clean and reshape the datasets as well as provide the linear model function and summary methods needed within R to accomplish the statistical summaries annotated within this analysis.

-Below are the statistical summary tables for the total manufacturing lots and for the entire dataset.
+Below is the statistical summary table for the entire dataset:

 ![](Resources/total_summary.jpg)